 If incurred injuries in an Uber accident and the Uber driver is to blame, then you may be able to file a claim against Uber’s insurance.

 Uber has various insurance policies that apply at different times and under certain circumstances.
-Before pursuing an accident claim, you should speak with an Uber attorney about the policy that may cover your injuries and/or property damage.
+Before pursuing an Uber accident claim, you should speak with an Uber accident lawyer about the policy that may cover your injuries and/or property damage.

 When a driver is not driving for Uber at the time of the crash, you must file a claim against the driver’s personal auto insurance policy.
 When a driver is waiting for a request, Uber offers third-party liability coverage up to $50,000 per person and $100,000 per accident for bodily injuries, and $25,000 per accident for property damage.
 From the time the driver has accepted a ride request until the trip concludes, Uber offers third-party liability coverage up to $1 million.
 The company also offers uninsured and underinsured motorist bodily injury coverage for drivers and passengers under certain circumstances.
 Also, Uber has contingent collision and comprehensive coverage that can help drivers repair or replace their vehicles if they also carry a personal collision or comprehensive policy.